smart-scaler/bookinfo-demo/README.md

 - In the Script, there is an option to setup the cluster with Smart-scaler.
   `Do you want to continue with the installation of smart-scaler? (yes/no)`
 - If you choose yes, then it will install the smart-scaler in the cluster.
+- If you choose no, it will deploy with HPA
+- Loadgenerator pod will automatically start traffic to the bookinfo deployments in the same cluster